Freight Industry Issues

 –Adverse driving condition exemptions

-For example, in 2020, Walmart was one of the top shipping industries.
-After the economic shutdown and then reopening, Walmart’s HOS in many areas of the country lessened from 24-hour service.
-Other important freight shipping issues you need to know.
+For example, Walmart was one of the top shipping industries.
+After the economic shutdown and reopening, Walmart’s HOS in many areas of the country lessened from 24-hour service.

 Ship With FreightCenter

-The bottom line is that you want and need to keep your product shipping.
-When disruptions come to your supply chain, it can be extra confusing to keep your products moving.
+The bottom line is that you want and must keep your product shipping.
+When disruptions come to your supply chain, keeping your products moving can be extra confusing.
 That’s where partnering with a 3PL, like FreightCenter, gives you the upper hand during normal and unprecedented events.

 We understand how critical it is for your business to run smoothly, and we are ready to help you develop a supply chain strategy that takes the guesswork out of shipping.
 Instantly compare quotes from top carriers or call one of our shipping experts at 800.716.7608.